 If you are one of the more than 50 million people in the United States with allergies, chances are all you can think about is how to put an end to your allergy symptoms.
 After all, Charlotte allergies are among the worst in the nation.
 But before our allergists can recommend allergy treatment, they must find out what you are allergic to.
 Our allergists can do just that by performing allergy testing.
 By themselves the test results cannot diagnose allergies, but when interpreted alongside a patient's medical history they can identify specific allergens.Read More

 Once your allergy testing results have come back, our allergists can recommend treatment methods.
-Depending on the allergen, our allergists may recommend immunotherapy in the form of sublingual drops or allergy shots.
-Avoidance of the allergy may also be recommended.Read More
+Depending on the allergen, our allergists may recommend immunotherapy in the form of shots, sublingual drops or tablets.
+These regular treatments help your body build up an immunity to the allergen in question.
+This increases your tolerance to the allergen and, in some cases, may even cure it.
+If immunotherapy isn't right for your, avoidance of the allergen may also be recommended.Read More